griffio/griffio.github.io/_posts/2021-10-10-Java-To-Kotlin-Review.md

 * Kotlinify *

+Kotlin support for simple stand-alone top level functions mean We are not in Java-land anymore

 When Java began to rely on annotation processors, e.g. Lombok, AutoValue etc, to become tolerable - these need to be built into the compiler taking immutable values and transforming with functions.